 I must admit, foundation was always a part of makeup that scared me a little.
 The worry was that I would clog up my skin, the colour wouldn’t match or that it would look too cakey.
-Foundation has come a really long way in the last 10 years however.
-Good coverage is now possible using pigment reflecting products that give skin a radiant and natural looking glow.
+Foundation has come a really long way in the last 10 years, however.
+Good coverage is now possible using pigment reflecting products that give skin a radiant and natural-looking glow.
 After much trial and error in my teens and twenties, I am now able to share with you my 3 steps to finding your perfect foundation.

-First thing to decide when choosing a foundation is whether you want a powder, liquid or foundation stick.
+The first thing to decide when choosing a foundation is whether you want a powder, liquid or foundation stick.
 This depends on you knowing your skin type and skin care needs.
 Powder and oil-free liquids are good for oily skin types.
-More dry skin types would benefit from hydrating liquid, pressed powder and foundation sticks.
+More dry skin types would benefit from a hydrating liquid, pressed powder and foundation sticks.
 If you are very much in the middle and have a mixture of both oily and dry skin then you might like a loose oil-free powder. you can use this liberally in the oily zones and sparingly in dry areas.

 Another point to consider is whether you would like a matte-finish or a more dewy look.
 This again depends on your skin type.
 Those with oilier skin may want a matte-look and should opt for a mattified foundation (powders are usually best).
 For those with dry or ageing complexions then dewy looking skin might be just what you need.
 In which case, illuminating liquid foundations are usually best.
 Demi-matte and stick foundations provide something in between and are great for those who only want a little radiance or have combination skin.